 I generally prefer the spring, summer, and fall months when cruising to the Bahamas.
 Even early December can be nice.
 Surprisingly, while the summer months are hot, they don’t feel too hot.

-Instead of a time of year, you may be wondering what the best ages are to take a Disney Cruise.
+Instead of a time of year, you may be wondering what the best ages are to take a Disney Cruise with your kids.
 You won’t want to go when your kids are too young because they won’t be able to enjoy all of the activities and amenities.

 I’d recommend waiting until your kids are old enough to enjoy the kids’ clubs.
 They are fantastic, and your kids will likely want to stay in the clubs for much of your time at sea.
 Although the regular youth clubs are open to kids 3 and up, my kids really had fun in them once they were about 5 years old.